seal-aerospec/AeroSpec-Dashboard-Reworked/amplify-tutorial/README.md

 ```
 amplify push
 ```
 > The step will 1. compile your newly writtened schema (raise error if your GraphQL Syntax for schema is incorrect).
 2. Generate a build directory under amplify/backend/api/dashboardrework 3.
-Push all the changes to the AWS cloud side
+Push all the changes to the AWS cloud
 3. It may take some a few minutes depends on network. *Don't close your laptop any Internet disrupt will lead to a mess*.
 4. After it is done, open AppSync console go to [api name(see Resource & Name Section above)] -> Data Source on left hand side.
 Make sure it is still link to the table name you want.
 ![AppSync Correct Table](./tutorialImg/AppSyncTableRight.jpg)